Skip to main content

 (c) An amount to cover contingency costs, not to exceed ten per cent of the above calculated reclamation cost.

-(8) The applicant, facility owner, and/or facility operator shall post and maintain for decommissioning a performance bond in an amount equal to the per-turbine decommissioning costs multiplied by the sum of the number of turbines constructed and under construction.
-For purposes of this condition, a turbine is considered to be under construction at the commencement of excavation for the turbine foundation.
+(8) The applicant, facility owner, and/or facility operator shall post and maintain a performance bond for decommissioning.
+For wind facilities, the performance bond will be in an amount equal to the per turbine decommissioning costs multiplied by the sum of the number of turbines constructed and under construction.
 The form of the performance bond shall be mutually agreed upon by the board and the applicant, the facility owner, and/or the facility operator.
 The performance bond shall ensure the faithful performance of all requirements and reclamation conditions of the most recently filed and approved decommissioning and reclamation plan.
 At least thirty days prior to the preconstruction conference, the applicant, the facility owner, and/or the facility operator shall provide an estimated timeline for the posting of decommissioning funds based on the construction schedule for each turbine.
 Prior to commencement of construction, the applicant, the facility owner, and/or the facility operator shall provide a statement from the holder of the performance bond demonstrating that adequate funds have been posted for the scheduled construction.
 Once the performance bond is provided, the applicant, facility owner and/or facility operator shall maintain such funds or assurance throughout the remainder of the applicable term.
 The applicant, facility owner, and/or facility operator shall obtain a new performance bond every five years with an updated decommissioning cost estimate from its engineer and revised decommissioning plan.

 (9) The facility owner and/or facility operator shall repair damage to government-maintained (public) roads and bridges caused by decommissioning activity.
 Any damaged public roads and bridges shall be repaired promptly to their pre-decommissioning state by the facility owner and/or facility operator under the guidance of the appropriate regulatory agency.
 The applicant shall provide financial assurance to the counties that it will restore the public roads and bridges it uses to their pre-decommissioning condition.
 These terms shall be defined in a road use agreement between the applicant and the county engineer(s) prior to construction.
 The road use agreement shall contain provisions for the following: